Brad Pitt 'Blissfully Naive' to Reactions Over Jen Aniston Reunion

 "I don't know.
 I'm blissfully naïve and I'm gonna stay that way," the 56-year-old actor told ET's Keltie Knight at the 35th Santa Barbara International Film Festival on Wednesday, adding that he hadn't read the headlines.

-Held at the Arlington Theatre in Santa Barbara, California, during the event, Pitt was honored with the Maltin Modern Masters Award for his long-standing contributions to the film.
+Held at the Arlington Theatre in Santa Barbara, California, during the event, Pitt was honored with the Maltin Modern Master Award for his long-standing contributions to film.
 When asked what the honor meant to him, he jokingly replied, "One, it means I'm old," before adding, "Two, it's nice for me."

 "I've been spending a lot of time here since 1999, so it feels homey for me," he explained.
 "My kids spend a lot of time out here, friends a lot of time out here.
 So, that feels nice.
 I don't know, I haven't done one of these things before so we'll see what happens."

-Meanwhile, a source told ET that Pitt and Aniston have been cordial with each other after their 2005 split.
+Meanwhile, a source told ET that Pitt and Aniston have been cordial with each other after their 2005 split, and even joked about the run-in.

 "Brad and Jen started talking after their relationships ended.
 They have seen each other but only occasionally and casually," the source said.
 "Jen frequently gets photographed, so she was conscious of avoiding Brad because, while she has always adored him, she never wanted to start any rumors."